Horst Mahler: Beginning

 Mahler took little role in politics until 1998, when an article by him called Zweite Steinzeit ("Second Stone Age") explaining his conversion to Völkisch ideas appeared in the right-wing paper Junge Freiheit.
 Mahler later underlined the spiritual side of his political beliefs, while attaching it to anti-semitism, arguing that:

 In the German people as free self-confidence, the unity of God and Man appears in the Folk-community knowing itself.
 This is the existing negation of the Jewish Principle and of the haggler/bargainer as its worldly shape.

 NPD

 Mahler joined the far-right National Democratic Party of Germany (Nationaldemokratische Partei Deutschlands, NPD) in 2000.
-In 2001, the German government began a process to attempt to ban the NPD, during which time Mahler acted as an attorney for the party.
-The government, citing accusations of Volksverhetzung ("hate speech") against the party, petitioned the court to allow them to seize Mahler's computer assets.
+In 2001, the German government began a process to attempt to ban the NPD, during which time Mahler acted as an attorney for the NPD.
+The government, citing accusations of Volksverhetzung ("hate speech") against the NPD, petitioned the court to allow them to seize Mahler's computer assets.
 Mahler successfully defeated the attempt.

-In 2003, after the official case to ban the NPD had been rejected by the German courts, Mahler left the party.
+In 2003, after the official case to ban the NPD had been rejected by the German courts, Mahler left the NPD.